CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 sure it's built and running in a healthy environment and not already tainted before the issue occurs.

-If you are facing multiple issues with the Linux kernel at once, report each separately.
+If you are facing multiple issues with the CQX96 kernel at once, report each separately.
 While writing your report, include all information relevant to the issue, like the kernel and the distro used.
-In case of a regression, CC the regressions mailing list (regressions@lists.linux.dev) to your report.
+In case of a regression, CC the regressions mailing list (regressions@lists.CQX96.dev) to your report.
 Also try to pin-point the culprit with a bisection; if you succeed, include its commit-id and CC everyone in the sign-off-by chain.